-ICPDR - International Commission for Protection of Danube River
+ICPDR - International Commission for the Protection of the Danube River

 Territory in the Danube River Basin (DRB)

-The Danube River Basin is Europe's second largest river basin, with a total area of 801,463 km².
-It is the world's most international river basin as it includes the territories of 19 countries.
+The Danube River Basin comprises of an area of 801,463 km².
+It is the world's most international river basin, as it extends into the territories of 19 countries.

-The ecosystems of the Danube River Basin are highly valuable in environmental, economic, historical and social terms, but they are subject to increasing pressure and serious pollution from agriculture, industry and cities - issues which are jointly addressed by the Danube Basin countries through the ICPDR.
+The ecosystems of the Danube River Basin are highly valuable in environmental, economic, historical and social terms, but they are subject to pressures and pollution from agriculture, industry and cities - issues which are jointly addressed by the Danube Basin countries through the ICPDR.
 Click on the countries given above to learn more about the basin and its diverse assets.